Katharine Pooley: Career

 Pooley opened a luxury home accessories store in 2004 on Walton Street in Chelsea, London, a design studio the following year, and a showroom in Doha in 2012.
-She has said she was inspired to start a luxury home accessories boutique featuring art and unusual objects found on her travels in Asia.
+She has said she was inspired to start a luxury home accessories boutique featuring art and unusual objects found on her travels around the world.
 This soon evolved into a flourishing design studio which employs designers hailing from over 20 nations.
 KPL has been at the forefront of the design industry as one of Britain's most sought-after studios with elite clients from all over the world including European and Middle Eastern royal families as well as big names from both the business and celebrity worlds.

 Her design philosophy is characterised by a blend of traditional elegance and contemporary sophistication.
 Although motivated by travel, architecture, fashion, literature and art, she has attributed Mother Nature as her greatest inspiration, citing the beauty and diversity of our environment as a constant solace with her appreciation for the natural world is the seed of every design and as a result, sustainability has become a central pillar of the studio's design process.

 Pooley is renowned for her meticulous attention to detail, exquisite craftsmanship, and ability to create spaces that seamlessly marry form and function.
 Large-scale residential projects in her books include a five-star hotel with a private racing track in Shaoxing, China; beach houses in South Africa, Dubai, country estates and castles in the UK; palaces in Kuwait and Qatar; and city dwellings in Singapore, Washington and London, as well as the Château de la Croix des Gardes - the largest remaining estate on the Cote D'Azur in France.
 Her more recent works completed include an Alpine Ski Chalet and 'The Gainsborough,' a Grade-II heritage-listed apartment in the historic 9 Millbank development.
-She is also responsible for the redesign of the Royal Suite in Terminal 5 at London Heathrow and the VVIP Private Jet Lounge for XJet at London Stansted.
+She is also responsible for the redesign of the Windsor Suite within Terminal 5 at London Heathrow and the VVIP Private Jet Lounge for XJet at London Stansted.

 Notable projects and charity work

-Pooley is involved in several charities including Lady Garden, which raises awareness and funding for women's health, and United in Design, which promotes diversity in the design industry.
+Pooley is involved in several charities including Lady Garden, United in Design, which promotes diversity in the design industry.
 Since 2006 Pooley has sat on the board of trustees for Kings College Hospital, one of London's teaching hospitals.

 In 2021, Pooley became a trustee of the British Forces Foundation.
 The Foundation works to boost and maintain the morale of the men and women of the Armed Forces.